developer-overheid-nl/GDI-radar/README.md

 # Wat is this?

-This is a POC for a Tech Radar at Developer.overheid.nl.
+This is a POC for the GDI Tech Radar at Developer.overheid.nl.

 This repository contains the code to generate the visualization:
 [`radar.js`](/docs/radar.js) (based on [d3.js v4](https://d3js.org)).